-2016 Prevention/Education
+Prevention/Education:

-- First Year Parent Orientation distributed "What Parents Need to know About College Drinking" pamphlet - Encourage parents to talk openly with students about drugs and alcohol - Resident Assistant (RA) Training - Information provided to RA staff to assist in recognizing and addressing symptoms of alcohol use and abuse.
-Information provided regarding college and community consequences for violation of University rules and/or community laws.
-Information regarding available University and community services also provided. - Parent Letter - "To Drink or Not to Drink" panel for all First Year Students - o Purpose of the panel is to provide information to all incoming students about the choices students face at the University, how to respond to those choices, potential consequences of such choices, and to convey University and community rules/expectations.
-All first-year incoming students attend this - Student Health Assistants receive annual training on signs and symptoms of alcohol intoxication, appropriate medical care for intoxicated students, BAC levels, Manchester University alcohol guideline training, and hands on training with the "Behind Closed Doors" simulated alcohol scenario.
+- 2018 Resident Assistant (RA) Training - o Information is provided to RA staff to assist in recognizing and addressing symptoms of alcohol use and abuse.
+Information provided regarding college and community consequences for violation of University rules and/or community laws, including the Indiana Lifeline Law and Manchester University's Medical Amnesty policy.
+Information regarding available University and community services are also provided. - 2018 Parent letter through Conduct August - 2018 "MU Voices for Positive Choices" panel for all First Year Students - o The purpose of this panel is to provide information to all incoming students about the variety of choices they will face at the University, including those choices related to alcohol and other drugs, how to respond to those choices, potential consequences of such choices, and to convey University and community rules/expectations.
+This is attended by all first year incoming students. - Student health assistants receive annual training on signs and symptoms of alcohol intoxication, appropriate medical care for intoxicated students, BAC levels, and training regarding Manchester University's alcohol guidelines. - University Safety receive annual refresher on signs and symptoms of alcohol intoxication, appropriate medical care for intoxicated students, BAC levels, training regarding Manchester University's alcohol guidelines and proper procedure for referral.

-- September Annual Drug & Alcohol Prevention Education program - o Jake Byczkowski, "Solo Cup Culture" attended by 659 students (some coaches, faculty, staff, and community individuals also attended in addition to the 659 students).
-Jake's program opened up the conversation surrounding the alcohol culture on college campuses through which he discussed with students the problems they experience as a result of alcohol, and he created a platform where students won't fear being labeled or condemned by their peers. - The Intoxicated Student Guidelines provides for a concentrated effort and joint response to all drug and alcohol cases, where a student's well-being is in question.
-On duty personnel, including the hall director, University Safety officers, and student health assistant, respond to assess and evaluate the condition of the student.
-If needed, off campus EMS personnel are summoned. - First Year e-CHECKUP TO GO course via the San Diego State University Research Foundation. - First Year students were encouraged to complete this personalized, evidence-based online program as a prevention measure. - Fall, Manchester University Medical Amnesty Policy reminder email sent to all students - 2015-2016 CHOICES Prevention Activities/Programs - o Spartan CHOICES collaborated with other entities on campus, including student groups and residence life staff to host events and offer Extended PERC hours - 9 events offered as of December 30, 2015 - ◆ Approximately 560 students attended - Extended Fitness Center hours each Tuesday and Thursday in the PERC a total of 8 evenings with approximately 160 students being served as of December 30, 2015 - Ongoing - o Educational and awareness information included in "Toilet Talk" - 21st Birthday - ♦ Birthday e-mail sent to all students who turn 21 - Student Development staff and Athletic Liaison notified of students upcoming 21st birthdays monthly - "The Chet" social networking site available to all admitted first year students from the point of admission through mid-semester.
-The site has resources available to students including a Blood Alcohol Calculator and links to various sites for alcohol-related material including the signs of alcohol poisoning and the Indiana Lifeline Law. - Resident Assistant Community Responsibility meetings at the first floor meetings each September
+- September Annual Drug & Alcohol Prevention Education program - o 2018 Julia Garcia, "Sex, Drugs, Alcohol, and Everything In Between" attended by 466 students (some coaches, faculty, staff, and community members also attended in addition to the 466 students).
+Julia's program explored the "TRU" college life what happens in the aftermath of the partying, fun, and hookups. - The Intoxicated Student Guidelines provides for a concentrated effort and joint response to all drug and alcohol cases, where a student's well-being is in question.
+On duty personnel, including the hall director and University Safety officers, respond to, assess and evaluate the condition of the student.
+The University Nurse is consulted as needed, per policy.
+If needed, off campus EMS personnel are summoned. - 2018 360 Proof PFI through NCAA Division III and the NASPA Small Colleges and Universities Division - o First Year students were encouraged to complete this personalized, evidence-based, online program as a prevention measure within their first semester of college. - CHOICES Prevention Activities/Programs - o 2018-2019 Academic Year - ♦ 8 events offered as of December 31, 2018 - ♦ Approximately 472 students attended as of December 31, 2018 - Ongoing - o Educational and awareness information included in "Toilet Talk" - o 21st Birthday - ♦ Birthday e-mail sent to all students who turn 21 - o 2018 Resident Assistant Community Responsibility meetings at the first floor meeting each September

-Survey and Grant:
+Survey/Grant:

-- AACTION award of \$5,000 for Education and Intervention (including Peer Education) and Treatment - ICAN (Indiana Collegiate Action Network) Grant of \$4000 for substance abuse education and prevention materials, primarily programming needs
+- 2018 Spring ICAN (Indiana Collegiate Action Network) survey survey student's use of alcohol and drugs and compare with other Indiana colleges - AACTION award of \$6,850 for Education and Intervention (including Peer Education) and Treatment - ICAN (Indiana Collegiate Action Network) award of \$6,398 for substance abuse education and prevention programming